-- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (See "Executing touch probe cycles", page 392) to the starting point 1.
-The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET_UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F).
-The TNC derives the probing direction automatically from the programmed starting angle. - 3 Then the touch probe moves in a circular arc either at measuring height or at clearance height to the next starting point 2 and probes the second touch point. - 4 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points. - 5 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (See "Characteristics common to all touch probe cycles for datum setting", page 418) and saves the actual values in the Q parameters listed below. - 6 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.
+- Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 410) to touch point 1.
+The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET\UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column $\mathbf{F}$ ).
+The TNC derives the probing direction automatically from the programmed starting angle. - 3 Then the touch probe moves in a circular arc either at measuring height or at clearance height to the next starting point 2 and probes the second touch point. - 4 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points. - 5 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (see "Characteristics common to all touch probe cycles for datum setting", page 438) and saves the actual values in the Q parameters listed below. - 6 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.